cfengine/documentation/reference/language-concepts/namespaces.markdown

 ## Declaration

 Namespaces are declared with [`body file control`][file control#namespace].
-A namespace applies within a single file to all subsequently defined bodies following the namespace declaration until a different namespace has been declared or until the end of the file.
+A namespace applies within a single file to all subsequently defined bodies and bundles following the namespace declaration until a different namespace has been declared or until the end of the file.